arriagardev/memory-game/README.md

 It is a very simple implementation of HTML, JS and CSS concepts.

-HTML: basic templating.
+* HTML: basic templating
-JS: working with arrays and strings.
+* JS: working with arrays and strings
-CSS: basic styling, selectors, transormations, display, among others.
+* CSS: basic styling, selectors, transormations, display, among others

 <img src="screenshot.png">